pcouy/pcouy.github.io/_posts/2023-03-11-turning-rpi-into-external-monitor-driver.md

 - The latency should not be noticeable when scrolling or moving the mouse
 - The picture quality should be high enough to read small text
 - Since I planned to mainly use it for static text content, I decided to go easy on myself by setting a low target of 10 FPS.
+- If the receiving end of the stream ever gets behind, it should catch-up to live as quick as possible
 - Use [Direct Rendering Manager](https://en.wikipedia.org/wiki/Direct_Rendering_Manager) to display the stream on the Pi instead of depending on a X server.
 - I looked into remote-play tools and VNC because they seemed like easy to use low-latency solutions.
 However, I was not interested with streaming inputs back from the Pi to the laptop.